LordMike/MBW.BlueRiiot2MQTT/README.md

 This is a proxy application to translate the status of a Blue Riiot pool manager, to Home Assistant using MQTT.
 You can run this application in docker, and it will periodically poll the Blue Riiot API for updates.

+This project is not affiliated with or endorsed by Blue Riiot.

 # Features

 * Creates sensors for each pool in Blue Riiot